Welcome to the Child Support Lien Network

 What options do insurance companies have in how they use the data?

-In order to facilitate the efficient and prompt reporting of child support arrearages in one central location, insurance companies doing business in the state of Kentucky may utilize this centralized database to identify child support cases matching pending insurance claims.
+In order to facilitate the efficient and prompt reporting of child support arrearages in one central location, insurance companies doing business in the state of may utilize this centralized database to identify child support cases matching pending insurance claims.

 Insurance companies may participate in an automated data match process.
 Please contact our help desk at (888) 240-7488 for further information on how to use this efficient process.